RedaZt/leetcode/README.md

 # leetcode
-LeetCode Solutions: A Record of My Problem Solving Journey.
+A record of my leetcode solutions.